 • Compile information from executive leadership into memos and presentations to be distributed to the rest of the company

-When applying for an office manager job, it’s important to include any relevant education or certifications you’ve completed that position you as a strong candidate.
+When applying for an office manager job, including any relevant education or certifications you’ve completed in that position is important, as you are a strong candidate.
 Some openings will require a bachelor’s degree as a minimum, while others may be more concerned about your years of experience.
-Being a Certified Office Manager is a definite plus, but other software certifications and even search engine optimization (SEO) and customer relationship management (CRM) certifications can show you have additional skills to help you succeed after you’re hired.
+Being a Certified Office Manager is a definite plus.
+Still, other software certifications, including search engine optimization (SEO) and customer relationship management (CRM) certifications, can show you have additional skills to succeed after being hired.

 Education